top of page

 Germany

 Germany has opted for original covers from the start, and they really nailed it from the start.
-Even though Germany started publication as early as 1996, they stuck to their original design direction so by 2000 there was a perfectly matched trilogy.
+Even though Germany started publication as early as 1996, they stuck to their original design direction and by 2000 there was a perfectly matched trilogy.

 So various versions of these covers, published by Heyne, have been around in Germany from the off: